Cochlear Implant technology has made hearing loss treatable for people of all ages

 • A Cochlear Implant does not restore normal hearing but it usually improves the hearing considerably.

-Like hearing aids it can be less effective in very noisy situations.
+Like hearing aids, it can be less effective in very noisy situations.

 • There are two ways to get started: